 On Assassin's Creed 4 – Black Flag, we incorporated Wwise’s new HDR system, and I found it to simplify the mixing process immensely.
 The HDR system makes the soundscape more focused with clarity throughout the player experience and, thus, increases the overall sound quality.
 I’m quite proud we are one of the first projects at Ubisoft to use this system and would use it again!

 The ability to integrate Wwise into your production pipeline means that your audio creators have more artistic control.
-Wwise integrates easily into in-house game engines and some of the world’s top commercial game engines by passing game states, switches and events to the Wwise engine.
+Wwise features an open API and integrates easily into in-house game engines, the world's top commercial game engines, and any tool or application.